View Document Text

 While each of these services is available on a stand-alone basis, certain of them can also be rendered in

-conjunction with investment portfolio management as part of a comprehensive wealth management
+conjunction with investment portfolio management as part of a comprehensive investment management

 engagement (described in more detail below).